Community Climate Ambassadors Program

-We know that climate solutions have the potential to improve the quality of life of all Austinites, but climate change impacts don't affect everyone equally.
-As part of the Austin Community Climate Plan Update, we are working to reach historically underrepresented groups — specifically, people of color — in conversations around energy, transportation, food, and access to nature.
-This is why we are launching the Community Climate Ambassadors Program.
+Climate solutions can improve the quality of life of all Austinites, but climate change impacts don't affect everyone equally.
+As part of the Austin Climate Equity Plan, the Office of Sustainability is working to reach people who have been systematically left out of, misrepresented in, or ignored during climate change conversations and planning initiatives, including low-income communities and communities of color.
+That's why we created the Community Climate Ambassadors Program.

-- Participate in a workshop to learn more about climate-related issues and contribute their thoughts to the conversation.
+- Participate in workshops to learn more about equity, climate justice, and civic engagement.

-- Conduct interview reports to gather and share information about climate issues within their communities between December and March 2019.
+- Build relationships and conduct outreach to gather and share information about climate equity issues within their communities.

 - Create Community Action Projects to advance the Climate Equity Plan and climate equity goals in Austin.
 These Ambassador-led projects may focus on topics such as sustainable buildings, energy use, housing, anti-displacement, transportation, climate resilience, access to nature, and more.

 The program will run for six months beginning in August 2022 and finishing in Spring 2023.
 Ambassadors will spend about 10 hours each month on program commitments, for a total of 50-60 hours.
 Financial compensation will be offered to Ambassadors for completing tasks like attending workshops, interviewing community members, and working on Community Action Projects.